 CCA sensitivity for signals occupying the Primary 2 MHz and/or Primary 1 MHz channel

-In S1G operation, the CCA sensitivity levels a device must obey when detecting the start of S1G PPDUs are based on whether the occupied Primary channel in question is classified as Type 1 or Type 2.
+In S1G operation, the CCA sensitivity levels a device shall use when detecting the start of S1G PPDUs are based on whether the occupied Primary channel in question is classified as Type 1 or Type 2.

 For devices operating in Type 1 channels, the PHY shall issue a PHY-CCA.indication(BUSY, {primary1}) if one of the following conditions is present in an otherwise idle Primary 1 MHz channel:

-The start of an S1G_1M PPDU detected in the Primary 1 MHz channel at or above - 98 dBm with >90% probability within a period aCCATime (see 24.4.4 (PHY characteristics)).
+The start of an S1G_1M PPDU or duplicated S1G_1M PPDU detected in the Primary 1 MHz channel at or above - 98 dBm within the Primary 1MHz channel with >90% probability within a period aCCATime (see 24.4.4 (PHY characteristics)).

-An S1G_1M PPDU detected in the Primary 1 MHz channel at or above -89dBm with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+An S1G_1M PPDU or duplicated S1G_1M PPDU detected in the Primary 1 MHz channel at or above -89dBm within the Primary 1MHz channel with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

-A >= 2 MHz S1G PPDU overlapping the Primary 2 MHz channel (in which the Primary 1 MHz is contained) detected at or above -89dBm/2 MHz (in regions where such PPDUs are permitted) with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+A >= 2 MHz S1G_SHORT or S1G_LONG PPDU or a duplicated S1G_SHORT or S1G_LONG PPDU overlapping the Primary 2 MHz channel (in which the Primary 1 MHz is contained) detected at or above -89dBm within the Primary 2MHz channel (in regions where such PPDUs are permitted) with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

 For devices operating in Type 2 channels, the PHY shall issue a PHY-CCA.indication(BUSY, {primary1}) if one of the following conditions is present in an otherwise idle Primary 1 MHz channel:

-The start of an S1G_1M PPDU detected in the Primary 1 MHz channel at or above - 89 dBm with >90% probability within a period aCCATime (see 24.4.4 (PHY characteristics)).
+The start of an S1G_1M PPDU or duplicated S1G_1M PPDU detected in the Primary 1 MHz channel at or above - 89 dBm within the Primary 1MHz channel with >90% probability within a period aCCATime (see 24.4.4 (PHY characteristics)).

-An S1G_1M PPDU detected in the Primary 1 MHz channel at or above -86dBm with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+An S1G_1M PPDU or duplicated S1G_1M PPDU detected in the Primary 1 MHz channel at or above -86dBm within the Primary 1MHz channel with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

-A >= 2 MHz S1G PPDU overlapping the Primary 2 MHz channel (in which the Primary 1 MHz is contained) detected at or above -86dBm/2 MHz (in regions where such PPDUs are permitted) with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+A >= 2 MHz S1G_SHORT or S1G_LONG PPDU or a duplicated S1G_SHORT or S1G_LONG PPDU overlapping the Primary 2 MHz channel (in which the Primary 1 MHz is contained) detected at or above -86dBm within the Primary 2MHz channel (in regions where such PPDUs are permitted) with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

-The PHY shall hold the CCA indication as BUSY for the duration of the PPDU or until the all conditions above are no longer satisfied.
-Additionally, for both Type 1 and Type 2 channels, the CCA indication will be BUSY if any received signal in the Primary 1 MHz channel exceeds the CCA-ED threshold of -75dBm within a period aCCATime.
+The device shall not issue a PHY-CCA.indication(BUSY, {primary2}), PHY-CCA.indication(BUSY, {secondary2}), PHY-CCA.indication(BUSY, {secondary4}), or PHY-CCA.indication(BUSY, {secondary8}) until the end of the duration indicated by the packet or until all conditions above are no longer satisfied.
+Additionally, for both Type 1 and Type 2 channels, the device shall issue a PHY-CCA.indication(BUSY, {primary1}) if any received signal in the Primary 1 MHz channel exceeds the CCA-ED threshold of -75dBm within a period aCCATime.

 For devices operating in Type 1 channels, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) if the conditions for issuing PHY-CCA.indication(BUSY, {primary1}) are not present and one of the following conditions is met in an otherwise idle 2 MHz, 4 MHz, 8 MHz, or 16 MHz operating channel width:

-An S1G_1M PPDU detected in the non-Primary 1 MHz portion of the Primary 2 MHz channel at or above -89dBm with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+An S1G PPDU in the Primary 2MHz channel at or above -89dBm within the non-Primary 1MHz with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).